jarederaj/UbuntuUser/README.md

 UbuntuUser
 ==========

 This script is designed to quickly build up a highly functional user account for a vim user on Ubuntu 12.04+.
 It is written an maintained so that the project owner (jarederaj) can quickly configure new servers and virtual machines that have an internet connection.
-It is highly recommended that you create you fork this script.
+It is highly recommended that you fork this repo and modify it to your own needs before you execute it.

 Any and all contributions will be appreciated and considered.